Selective Laser Sintering

 A thin layer of pre-heated polymer powder is layered across a build platform, which is then selectively melted by a laser(s).
 The build platform then lowers by the defined layer thickness, and another layer of powder is deposited across the bed.

 The process is repeated and material is fused together to create a 3D object.
-As SLS systems do not require additional support material many parts can be manufactured inside the same build at once, resulting in increased cost-efficiency and minimal waste.
-The unused powder can be refreshed and reused, making SLS a sustainable production process.
+As SLS technologies do not require additional support material many parts can be manufactured inside the same build at once, resulting in increased cost-efficiency and minimal waste.
+The unused powder can be refreshed and reused, making SLS 3D a sustainable production process.